Normally hidden files with a purpose.

-I’ve actually discussed pagefile.sys before.
-It’s the system paging file — your virtual memory, or “swap file”.
-It’s where Windows “swaps out” memory contents to make room for other things when the combination of software you’re running requires more RAM than you actually have.
+I’ve discussed pagefile.sys before.
+It and swapfile.sys2 are system-paging files — your virtual memory or “swap file”.
+It’s where Windows “swaps out” memory contents to make room for other things when the combination of software you’re running requires more RAM than you have.

-Pagefile.sys is locked by the system as long as you have virtual memory enabled.
+The files are locked by the system as long as you have virtual memory enabled.
 That’s also a clue as to one way to get rid of it: turn off virtual memory (only if you are certain you have enough RAM to run all the programs you generally run; see below for more on this topic).

 Or, if you prefer, move it to another drive.